Rail and Underground

 Visitors travelling on the London Underground can use the District, Circle or Jubilee lines to get to Westminster station, which is fully wheelchair accessible.
 Victoria, Charing Cross and Waterloo mainline stations are about 20 minutes away by foot and have connecting buses.

 Buses stop near Parliament Square in Victoria Street (opposite the Houses of Parliament) and further up towards Trafalgar Square, in Whitehall.
 All buses in London are now wheelchair accessible.

 If you're travelling by foot, you can access Parliament by Westminster and Waterloo bridges.
 Both are wheelchair accessible, as are the Golden Jubilee pedestrian bridges (the old Hungerford Bridge), which connect the South Bank with Victoria Embankment.

-There is no designated area to drop or pick someone up from Parliament.
-If you need to do this, motorists can stop briefly just before the entrance to Victoria Gardens, towards Millbank.
-However, please be aware that for security reasons the police will quickly move you on.
+There is no designated area to drop off or pick up from the Houses of Parliament.
+If you need to do this, motorists can stop briefly just before the entrance to Victoria Tower Gardens, towards Millbank.
+Please be aware that, for security reasons, the police will quickly move you on.